 But as we said, this scenario is nothing new.
 Eden demonstrated along with the six millennial days that followed demonstrated this problem.
 What is the necessity of unleashing Satan on the post-millennial crowd?
 What new truth does this make clear to the world that the preceding one thousand and six thousand year periods did not?

 When I asked questions like that, it occurred to me to consider what follows this revolt.
 The following events all have to do with the lake of fire.
 Satan goes there first immediately after his revolt.
 Then the Great White Throne Judgment comes when unrepentant wicked humans join Satan along with Death and Hades (the grave) itself.
-All of this is capital punishment sentenced by the very One who originally gave them life.
-Yes, the One who says he is love.
+It's what we might call capital punishment, sentenced by the very One who originally gave them life.
+The One who says he is love.

-We commonly see capital punishment commanded in the Law of Moses for ancient Israel.
-Yet today is considered to be unenlightened or inhumane to sentence criminals to death.
-People today might reasonably ask how is it loving for God to kill people who disagree with him?
+Of course, it is considered to be unenlightened or inhumane to punish people with death.
+We might ask how is it loving for God to kill people who disagree with him?
 Isn't God unfair to say that he gives people free will and free choice only to then destroy them because they did not choose what he prefers?
 Is there not some better more loving way?

 Rather than answering with, “Trust me, I'm God.
 This is for the best,” God instead is, once again, going to show us the proof.
 He will demonstrate that as long as Satan and those following his evil, adversarial way are around, there will never be an end to war, strife, and suffering.
 Satan's release will show us the reason why God has decreed death for those who prefer to not live the way of love and peace that God and his followers choose.
 It is a necessary judgment.
 “Live and let live ” is a nice concept, but in eternity it eventually results in misery, war and death for all.
 God, in great love, will have removed all doubt about that before he pulls the trigger.